Refining Crowning Trees: A Professional Guide to Plant Pruning

 FAQs:

-What is the difference between crowning and topping?
+What’s the distinction between crowning and topping?

-Why is crowning important for trees?
+Why is crowning so important for trees?

 Conclusion